dobsondev/alexs-archive/README.md

 This will then be used as the base of the database when you spin up the containers using `docker compose up`.

-## Create T3 App

-This is a proud [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
-The [T3 Stack](https://create.t3.gg/) is awesome and I highly recommend you check it out and consider using it for your fullstack development needs.

 ## Deploying

 The only real note on deploying this application is that you may need to add in the following environment variable to your deployment platform of choice depending on if they use a reverse proxy or not: